 It wouldn't surprise us to see Apple do the same for the 12.9-inch model, if there is a new version.
 But could Apple take things a stage further still?

-As we mentioned, rumour has it the company is considering ditching the Touch ID home button on the new iPad Pro, replacing it with the Face ID system that launched on the iPhone X. Bloomberg reported that Apple plans to bring Animoji to the iPad as well.
+As we mentioned, rumour has it the company is considering ditching the Touch ID home button on the new iPad Pro, replacing it with the Face ID system that launched on the iPhone X, though it is thought Face ID will continue to only work in portrait mode even on the new iPad.
+Bloomberg reported that Apple plans to bring Animoji to the iPad as well however.

 Bezels are generally considered useful when it comes to physically holding a tablet, but there is no denying the slim-bezel renders that have appeared certainly do make for a more striking design.
 Although we're not expecting an iPhone X-style notch.

-We'd expect the Smart Connector to remain intact however as well as the four-speaker array.
-But a removal of the 3.5mm headphone jack in favour of Lightning and Bluetooth-only audio is something we fully expect to happen for the next iPad Pro models.
+We'd expect the Smart Connector to remain intact, as well as the four-speaker array, though it has been claimed the Smart Connector may reposition from the side to the bottom.
+While we aren't convinced this will be the case, we do expect the removal of the 3.5mm headphone jack in favour of Lightning and Bluetooth-only audio for the next iPad Pro models, something Japanese blog Macotakara also suggests.

 Next Apple iPad Pro: Display